-Using the site-specific geotechnical information, the Engineer of Record (EOR), in cooperation with the geotechnical engineer, will determine the appropriate wall type and its requirements.
+Using the site-specific geotechnical information, the structures Engineer of Record (EOR), in cooperation with the Geotechnical Engineer, will determine the appropriate wall type and its requirements.
 See the SDG, Section 3.12 for the Permanent Retaining Wall Selection Process.

 The following sections refer to the structures plans submittal procedure.
-For projects where there are no bridges, the roadway designer shall adjust the procedure as required for the roadway project.
+For projects where there are no bridges, the roadway EOR must adjust the procedure as required for the roadway project.